 George Viscas is a film lecturer and filmmaker.
 He wrote and directed the short film The Brace, which screened at the Melbourne International Film Festival in 1980, as well as Boss Boy, which was nominated for an Australian Film Institute Award in 1988.
-He has lectured on film around the world, and currently teaches at the Royal Melbourne Institute of Technology.
+He has lectured on film around the world, and taught film history at the Royal Melbourne Institute of Technology.

 Richard Watts is an arts journalist and broadcaster, who has hosted Triple R’s SmartArts since 2005.
 He is the National Performing Arts Journalist at ArtsHub, was the Artistic Director of Express Media for five years, and spent seven years on the board of the Melbourne Fringe Festival including three years as chair.
 He has been involved in the programming of numerous festivals, including Next Wave, the National Young Writers’ Festival, and the Melbourne Queer Festival.

 Cate Wolfe is an actor best known for playing nurse Mattie O’Brien in ABC1’s The Doctor Blake Mysteries.
 She has appeared in Winners & Losers, Australia on Trial and Offspring.
 She made her feature film debut in the Spierig Brothers’ Predestination, alongside Ethan Hawke, Sarah Snook and Noah Taylor, and appears in Paul Anthony Nelson’s film noir Trench.

 Julia Zemiro is a popular television host best known for hosting RockWiz and Eurovision on SBS, and Julia Zemiro’s Home Delivery on ABC1.
 She is also known as a comedian, actor, singer, writer and director, and has appeared on Totally Full Frontal, Good News Week, The Wedge, Thank God You’re Here, Talkin’ ‘Bout Your Generation and the Stephen Fry-hosted quiz show QI.